department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/test-storage.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if both of the below descriptions are true for you.
+You may be able to get disability benefits if you meet both of the descriptions listed below.

 **Both of these must be true:**
 - You have 1 or more illnesses believed to be caused by Agent Orange, **and**